 If this is out of your budget there is plenty of accommodation such as hotels and apartments nearby.
 The Belfast Premier Inn is also in the Titanic Quarter.

-How good is the Titanic Museum Belfast for solos?
+How good is the Titanic Museum in Belfast for solos?
 For someone who is not into maritime history.
 I was so surprised by how much I liked the Belfast Titanic Exhibition.
 Both atmospheric and informative I learnt so much and would definitely go back.
 I give it 5 out of 5 stars.